 Techniques to Keep Your Power and Say Hello

-Rather than "putting yourself out there", get the other person to invest a little first.
+Rather than "putting yourself out there," get the other person to invest a little first.
 Ask them to do something for you.
 Make a request.
-This could even be something small like, "could you grab me a straw"?
-Or, "could you watch my stuff for a minute while I get a coffee"?
-Frankly, any small request will do the trick.
+This could even be something small like, "could you grab me a straw?"
+Or, "could you watch my stuff for a minute while I get a coffee?"
+Any small request will do the trick.

 I have discussed the reason for this "investment" effect elsewhere (see here and here).
 Known as the Ben Franklin Effect, it is the phenomenon where people like others more when they do a favor for them (Jecker & Landry, 1969).
-That is, when the OTHER PERSON does a favor for you, THEY like you more.
 So, forget about buying them the drink as an opener... and ask for one instead!

+Yes, some people do question others to excess, which is obnoxious.
 So, when someone answers your question, give them a little back in return!
-Break the ice on your terms, then show them who you are a bit too.
-Remember to not play games and reciprocate (see here).
+Break the ice on your terms, then show them a bit of who you are.
+Remember to not play games and reciprocate.

 A final strategy to approach, open, and break the ice is to make a statement.
 This is simply saying something to the other person, or about the general situation, without desiring a response from them at all.
 It is just you expressing your opinion.

 If the other person is at all interested, he or she will continue the conversation.
-They will more than likely chime in with their own statement.
 If they are not interested and say nothing, then you have not risked anything.
 You have simply made a statement.

-It is possible to get to know someone else, without throwing yourself at their mercy.
+It is possible to get to know someone else without putting yourself at their mercy.
 In fact, the approaches above show that you are strong, confident, attractive... and not in need of their judgment or validation.
 So, rather than believing some stranger is "great" and you need to "earn" them, use one or more of the techniques above.
 Ask them to do you a favor and increase their liking for you.
 Ask them a question and get them to earn your affection.
 Or, just make a statement and see whether they react.
-In any case, you will break the ice, keep your "footing" of power, and have a better shot at getting a date!
+In any case, you can break the ice, keep your footing, and have a better shot at getting a date!

 © 2011 by Jeremy S. Nicholson, M.A., M.S.W., Ph.D.
 All rights reserved.